Doorman (character)

 DeMarr Davis is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer and artist John Byrne, the character first appeared in West Coast Avengers #46 (July 1989).
-Davis belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
-He is known under the codename Doorman.
-Following his death, he was resurrected by Oblivion to serve as an Angel of Death, granting him new abilities.
+Davis belongs to the genetic branch of humans called mutants, who are born with superhuman abilities.
+He is primarily known as Doorman.
+Following his death, Doorman was resurrected by the entity Oblivion to serve as an Angel of Death, granting him new abilities.
 In addition to his portal-based powers, he gained flight, teleportation, and the ability to create objects using Darkforce energy.
 The character has also been a member of the Great Lakes Avengers at various points in his history.

+DeMarr Davis made his live-action debut in the Disney+ original series Wonder Man (2026), set in the Marvel Cinematic Universe (MCU) and was portrayed by Byron Bowers.

 Publication history

 DeMarr Davis debuted in West Coast Avengers #46 (July 1989), created by John Byrne.
 He appeared in the 2005 G.L.A. series, and the 2016 Great Lakes Avengers series.